 - funds (administrators or trustees) to which your benefit is to be transferred or rolled over

 - medical practitioners and other relevant professionals, where you have applied for insurance cover or made a claim for disablement benefit

-- your personal representative, or any other person who may be entitled to receive your death benefit, or any person contacted to assist us to process that benefit
+- your personal representative, or other persons who may be entitled to receive your death benefit, or a person contacted to assist us to process that benefit

 - financial institutions that hold accounts for you

 - third party services, to enable us to deliver better products and services to you

 - businesses that have referred you to us.